Organizing Principles

 Evolution

-Everything is subject to change based on history and current challenges.
+The expression of intended order is bound by worldview while changing toward greater understanding.
 Consistent with the nested hierarchy architecture, change tends to be by way of “punctuated gradualism.”

 Frame of Reference